Gambling City

-Gambling City (La città gioca d'azzardo) is a 1975 Italian poliziotteschi film by Sergio Martino.
+Gambling City (La città gioca d'azzardo, also released as The Cheaters) is a 1975 Italian poliziottesco heist film directed by Sergio Martino, from a screenplay he co-wrote with Ernesto Gastaldi.
 It stars Luc Merenda, Enrico Maria Salerno, Dayle Haddon and Corrado Pani.

-Gambling City is one of several European heist films produced in response to the popular success of American films in the genre like The Sting (1973).
-The film features many of the genre's standard conventions, including a Byronic hero who acts as a social bandit by practicing confidence tricks, the hero's forbidden love with a socially repressed damsel in distress (who may or may not exhibit facets of the femme fatale) and a morally corrupt dandy as villain and the hero's foil.
-The film was co-written by Martino and Ernesto Gastaldi, and produced by Luciano Martino.
+This was one of several European heist films produced in response to the popular success of American films in the genre like The Sting (1973).
+Gambling City features many of the genre's standard conventions, including a Byronic hero who acts as a social bandit by practicing confidence tricks, the hero's forbidden love with a socially repressed damsel in distress (who may or may not exhibit facets of the femme fatale) and a morally corrupt dandy as villain and the hero's foil.

 Plot

 Master poker player and card sharp Luca Altieri enters an illegal gambling parlor in Milan and takes a seat beside several tuxedoed patrons at its high-roller table.
 In contrast to his slickly attired opponents, Altieri is dressed in a threadbare cardigan and slacks.
 Noticing the newcomer's obvious lack of means at a table where a single chip is worth 10,000 lira, one player asks Altieri if he has enough money to back his bets.
 To this Altieri responds, "Win or bust."
 Altieri initially pretends to be a poker novice.
 He fumbles his cards and requests a re-deal despite his having four-of-a-kind queens, explaining that he does not trust receiving such a strong hand so early.
 Within minutes he has fleeced his fellow players, and while waiting to make his exit via elevator, he reveals his scheme to a security guard standing beside him.
 In response, the security guard tells Altieri the elevator is not an exit at all and escorts him into it.
 The elevator goes to the casino's basement, where Altieri meets underground gambling kingpin "The President", Corrado and Maria Luisa.

 Altieri begins working for "The President".
-Ssoon after, however, Altieri enters into a violent competition with The President's hot-tempered, self-entitled son and heir, Corrado, for the hand of Corrado's girlfriend, Maria Luisa.
+Soon after, however, Altieri enters into a violent competition with The President's hot-tempered, self-entitled son and heir, Corrado, for the hand of Corrado's girlfriend, Maria Luisa.

 Production

 According to Roberto Curti, Martino's contributions to the scrip were "just nominal".
 Ernesto Gastaldi stated that he "wrote the script with Enrico Maria Salerno in mind as the boss of a sharp - and not just violent - criminal organization which has succession problem when the son shows he's not cut from the same cloth as his father."

 Gastaldi considers the script he wrote to be one of his best efforts, but stated that "I believe the actors were very good on this film, improving upon a story that, although not very original, was rather different from crime films of that era."
 Gambling City was shot at Dear Studios in Rome and on location in Milan and Nice.